 The 2040 Growth Concept requires cities and counties to draw boundaries for each of the Design Types defined in Title 1 of the UGMFP that correspond to the general boundaries on the 2040 Growth Concept map.
 Design Types applicable to Oregon City include Regional Center, Industrial Areas, Corridors, Inner Neighborhoods and Outer Neighborhoods.
 The Design Types are defined in the glossary and delineated on the plan map.
 Regional Centers serve large market areas outside the central city, with connections via high capacity transit and highways.
 Oregon City is designated as one of nine regional centers by Metro.
 Molalla Avenue, 7th Street, Beavercreek Road, and Highway 99 are identified as Corridors, which are intended to feature a high-quality pedestrian environment, convenient access to transit, and somewhat higher than current densities.
-A boundary between Inner and Outer Neighborhoods was drawn to distinguish residential areas with smaller lot sizes and more access to jobs and neighborhood businesses from residential areas are those areas set aside primarily for industrial activities with limited supporting uses.
+A boundary between Inner and Outer Neighborhoods was drawn to distinguish residential areas with smaller lot sizes that are farther from large employment centers.
+Industrial Areas are those areas set aside primarily for industrial activities with limited supporting uses.